 If you wish to be involved in a leadership position you could talk to either your Head of House or the Head of Senior School directly.
 There are many events throughout the school year that rely on leadership from students throughout the Senior School.
 In keeping with the School's values, expectations and aims the Senior School strives to have you:

-- Develop a realistic knowledge of self - Be of sound spiritual and moral values - Show tolerance and respect for others - Be caring of our local and global environments - Build and maintain lifelong friendships - Display qualities such as integrity, flexibility, reliability and empathy - Develop skills in independence, selfmotivation, leadership and co-operation - Participate in a range of physical and appropriate risk-taking activities - Be responsible for your own health and safety
+- Be a person of integrity who acts with humility, kindness, courage and respect - Achieve your personal best - Be willing to serve your community as an active and informed citizen - Be caring of our local and global environments - Build and maintain lifelong friendships - Display qualities such as integrity, flexibility, reliability and empathy - Develop skills in independence, selfmotivation, leadership and co-operation - Participate in a range of physical and appropriate risk-taking activities - Be responsible for your own health and safety

 The House system, at the heart of Senior School pastoral care, reinforces these principles and the relationships you develop with your mentor and Head of House can have a profound effect on your progress: academically, personally, culturally and spiritually.
 As part of helping you develop in these areas you will receive a Personal Report completed by your mentor or Head of House at both the mid-year reporting period and at the end of the year.
 Both of these reports will: